tremor-rs/tremor-www/docs/Workshop/examples/38_polling_alerts/README.md

 This example demonstrates using Tremor to periodically poll a data source (we use influx as it can quickly generate data) and make decisions based on the results - in our case alert us on low CPU or memory.

-We will not dive deep into the query used or the alerts defined as they're only supporting elements to the story we're trying to tell here: periodic, reactive workflows.
+We will not look deep into the query used or the alerts defined as they're only supporting elements to the story we're trying to tell here: periodic, reactive workflows.
 To this end, we leverage a good bit of the configuration introduced in [the influx example](../11_influx/README.md).

 ## Environment